mmistakes/minimal-mistakes/_posts/2023-07-10-kotlin-context-receivers.md

 ## 5. Conclusion

 It's time we sum up what we saw.
 In this article, we introduced the experimental feature of context receivers in Kotlin.
 First, we saw the problem it addresses using the use case of type classes, and we first implemented it through extension functions and dispatcher receivers.
 Then, we saw how context receivers could improve the solution.
 Finally, we focused on the strengths and weaknesses of context receivers, and we proved that there are better solutions for dependency injection.

 In the next article, we will see how context receivers can help us handle typed errors functionally and how they'll be used in the next version of the Arrow library.

+If you felt that this article was too complex and need to ramp up on Kotlin quickly, do check out the complete [Kotlin Essentials course](https://rockthejvm.com/p/kotlin-essentials).

 ## 6. Appendix: Gradle Configuration